syncd010/AoC2024/README.md

 ## [Day 14](https://adventofcode.com/2024/day/14)
 Interesting day.
 Part two was underspecified, which let me somehow unsure on how to proceed.
 Manually visualizing the grid evolution to spot a tree sounded like a dead end, but there was no specific conditions to identify the tree.
-At first i thought that it could be assumed to be a full tree, so all robots would be together, but then i noticed the "most robost" on the description which invalidated that.
+At first i thought that it could be assumed to be a full tree, so all robots would be together, but then i noticed the "most robots" on the description which invalidated that.
 Nevertheless, to form a tree, most of the robots would have to be close together... positions close together can be efficiently identified by finding the minimum variance on each axis, which sounds like a plan.
 There still was the question of how many steps to consider to identify the minimum variance but, noticing that this is modular arithmetic after all, there's a repetition period, which can be at most the width/height of the grid.
 So assuming that the period on each axis is at most its length, one can identify the time step with the minimum variance in that period, then use the chinese remainder theorem to calculate when the two axis will both have minimum variance.

 **Input parsing:** For each line, its corresponding position and direction.